coetaur0/staticfg/README.md

 The first paramter of `build_visual` is the desired name for the DOT file produced by the method, and the second one is the format to use for the visualisation.

+The *build_cfg.py* script present in the */examples* folder of this repository can be used to directly generate the CFG of some
+Python program and visualise it.
+To do so, simply call the script with the command `python3 build_cfg.py
+<path_to_some_source>`.